 What is Sexual Interference?

-What is the Punishment for Sexual Interference?
+What is the Difference Between Sexual Assault and Sexual Interference?

 Sexual interference is a criminal offence aimed at prosecuting offenders who engage in sexual contact with children who are under the legal age of consent.
 Unlike sexual assault, sexual interference is not concerned with the concept of consent.
 Any sexual touching of a minor, subject to some small exceptions based on the ages of the people involved, is a criminal offence regardless of whether the victim is otherwise consenting to the sexual activity.